 This summary highlights information contained elsewhere in this prospectus and does not contain all of the information that you should consider before making your investment decision.
 Before investing in our securities, you should carefully read this entire prospectus, including our financial statements and the related notes thereto and the information set forth in the sections titled "Risk Factors" and "Management's Discussion and Analysis of Financial Condition and Results of Operations."
 If any of the risks materialize, our business, financial condition, operating results, and prospects could be materially and adversely affected.
 In that event, the price of our securities could decline, and you could lose part or all of your investment.
-Unless we state otherwise or the context otherwise requires, the terms (i) "we," "us," "our," "our business," "the Company" and "Cingulate" refer to and similar references refer: (1) on or following the consummation of the Reorganization Merger, including our initial public offering, to Cingulate Inc. and its consolidated subsidiaries, including Cingulated Subsidiaries.
+Unless we state otherwise or the context otherwise requires, the terms (i) "we," "us," "our," "our business," "the Company" and "Cingulate" refer to and similar references refer: (1) on or following the consummation of the Reorganization Merger, to Cingulate Inc. and its consolidated subsidiaries, including Cingulate Therapeutics LLC, or CTx, and (2) prior to the consummation of the Reorganization Merger, to CTx and its consolidated subsidiaries.